TomAnthony/django-easy-instagram/README.md

 The images will be saved locally in a cache.

-By default images will be resized and saved at 80% JPG quality, to override this you can use this setting:
+By default images will be resized and saved at 80% JPG quality, to override this you can use this setting in your Django settings file:

 ```bash
 INSTAGRAM_QUALITY = 90